 Meet the new platinum, and it's way less maintenance, so feel free to push back the touch-up appointment by a couple weeks.

 Dark Ashy Brown with Beige Face-Framing

-Keep the highlights looking laidback and beachy, despite being two very differing shades, by sticking with cool tones and using very sparse placement.
+Keep the highlights looking laidback, despite being two very differing shades, by sticking with cool tones and using very sparse placement.
 Thin pieces frame the face, making it perfect for any season.

 Ash Blonde Ombré

-This warm platinum short cut has bronde roots and a perfectly sandy middle section that makes the blonde ends look perfectly blended.
-The super light blonde works well on the blunt bob.
+This warm platinum short cut has bronde roots and a sandy middle section that makes the blonde ends look seamlessly blended.